The 10 most important MDM system features your organization needs

 5. SDK and API integrations

-A good MDM system does not work in isolation from the rest of the tools in the company.
+A good MDM system does not work in isolation from the rest of the company's tools.

 With APIs and SDKs, you can integrate MDM software with other systems and tailor it to your own processes.
 This makes MDM an effective operational support, not just another tool.